 Nevertheless, I like the idea that visitors basically pay for a postcard through a charity organization.

-If you looked at these projects in the links, you’d see that these are run by local groups & they sell postcards & other things as a way to raise money for local economic development, including feeding their families & to educate their children.
+If you looked at these projects in the links, you’d see that these are run by local groups & they sell postcards & other things as a way to raise money for local economic & social development, including feeding their families & to educate their children.

 You make a donation & they send you a postcard - this practice was started to raise money for their local projects but most of the money raised goes to the projects.